schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2021-10-19-ExecutiveSupervision.md

         <div class="panel-heading">Well-being & Efficiency</div>
         <div class="panel-body">
         <p>
         The future of work is about putting people and purpose before process.
 Employee well-being and experience gain a competitive advantage.
-But how to avoid teams still being efficient, creating business value and delivering on time?
+But how to ensure teams still being efficient, creating business value and delivering on time?
 Don't efficiency and well-being contradict each other?
 As a leader, this may sound like a very difficult balancing act between efficiency, joy, well-being and business value.
 Following a few simple rules, well-being and performance go together, and well-being creates more efficiency.
 Read more about how well-being creates productivity, e.g. at <a href="https://www.forbes.com/sites/forbesbooksauthors/2019/05/01/workplace-productivity-promoting-well-being-efficiency-effectiveness" target=_blank>Forbes</a>.<br>
         In this supervision leadership coaching package, we begin to improve your well-being and that of your team:
         <ul>
           <li>What is well-being & efficiency in your company?</li>